dmcwee/my-azure/README.md

 **Stop-MyAzureVMs**

 This command takes a resource group name as an argument and then iterates across the VMs within that resource group and stops them.
+*8/13/19: Added the ability to filter, by VM name, which machines to stop.*

 **Stop-MyAzureAllVMs**